prokagno/MICRO_PYTHON-for-Sourya-Stm32/MICROPYTHON CODES/README.md

-# Custom Board -- MicroPython Applications
+# SOURYA Board -- MicroPython Applications

 ## Overview

-This repository contains MicroPython-based applications developed for our STM32-based Custom Board.
+This repository contains MicroPython-based applications developed for our STM32-based SOURYA Board.

-The purpose of these examples is to demonstrate how the STM32 side of the Custom Board can be programmed using MicroPython for GPIO control, PWM-based control, UART communication, and integration with the ESP32.
+The purpose of these examples is to demonstrate how the STM32 side of the SOURYA Board can be programmed using MicroPython for GPIO control, PWM-based control, UART communication, and integration with the ESP32.

 ------------------------------------------------------------------------